Pedestrian accidents are a serious concern in Florida, and Fetterman Law is committed to advocating for pedestrian safety.

 Even if you feel fine after a pedestrian accident, seeking medical attention as soon as possible is important.
 Some injuries may not be immediately apparent and could become life-threatening if left untreated.

-Contact Fetterman & Associates, PA, for Help with Your Pedestrian Accident Claim
+Contact Fetterman Law for Help with Your Pedestrian Accident Claim

 After a pedestrian accident, contacting a personal injury attorney as soon as possible is important.
 Our experienced injury attorneys can help you understand your legal rights and options for pursuing compensation for your injuries, medical expenses, lost wages, and other damages.